Costinteo/osds-lab/lab2/README.md

 ## Exercise 1 - Buffer Overflow to bypass authentication

 For the first exercise (`ex1.c`), we will be using the scenario you imagined at the previous question.
 The stack contains a variable that maintains the admin status of the current user.
 A user is made admin only if they know a secret password.
+Don't forget to use `make ex1` to build the exercise.

 **[Q2]**: Can you bypass the check that "grants you access", without knowing the secret password?